AlgebraicJulia/GATlab.jl/docs/src/concepts/overview.md

 - finding simple representations of terms
 - deciding whether two terms are equal

-The syntax systems we use for GATs in Gatlab are built from the ground-up to be compatible with a purpose-built e-graph implementation.
+The syntax systems we use for GATs in GATlab are built from the ground-up to be compatible with a purpose-built e-graph implementation.
 This allows us to make use of the axioms in a GAT to rewrite terms and perform equational reasoning.

 Additionally, it allows us to perform a weak form of typechecking.
 Typechecking in general for a GAT requires deciding the equality of arbitrary terms, which is undecidable.
 However, we can typecheck "up to" the collection of equivalences that we have recorded in an e-graph.
 Any well-typed term can be typechecked using this procedure by first placing the necessary equalities in the e-graph and then running the type-checking algorithm.
 Moreover, whenever this algorithm finds a positive result, one can be sure that the term does in fact typecheck.
 This is analogous to the termination-checking in proof assistants; we circumvent undecidability by putting the burden on the user to give us some additional data to show that their program is valid.
 And in many circumstances, very little additional data is required.
 For instance, in the bare theory of categories, there are no term constructors that produce objects.
 So checking whether two objects are equal in a presentation of a category is a simple problem of computing an equivalence relation (instead of a congruence relation).
 Thus, typechecking is very easy in this circumstance.